 From Housing to HomeLink

 The University’s placement process for new freshmen housing is random.
-You may be assigned to live in one of the following residence halls on Main Campus: Boland, Brewster, Brockway, Day, DellPlain, Ernie Davis, Flint, Haven, Lawrinson, Sadler, and Shaw.
+You may be assigned to live in one of the following residence halls on Main Campus: Boland, Brewster, Brockway, Day, DellPlain, Flint, Haven, Lawrinson, Sadler, and Shaw.

 The majority of first-year students will live in open- or split-double style rooms, but there are also single rooms made for one student, and open-triple rooms designed for three or more.
 Our residence halls are conveniently located near many dining centers, wired for cable TV, and ready for direct connection to the campus computer network.